rao-shreya/SoleSphere/README.md

 # SoleSphere

-**SoleSphere** is a modern shoe‑ecommerce platform that offers a seamless shopping experience, built with React, Node.js, Tailwind CSS, and MongoDB.
+**SoleSphere** is a modern shoe‑ecommerce platform that offers a seamless shopping experience, built with HTML,CSS and JavaScript.

 ## Features
 - Browse shoe products with filters and categories